We tried 8 sugar-free, low-carb and keto pasta sauces to determine which sauces were the best tasting and lowest in carbs.

 - Slightly higher in calories (and fat)

 In addition to pasta noodles, Barilla also sells a line of pasta sauces.
 You can find Barilla sauces at many grocers and they're affordably priced.
-Barilla Marinara is a thicker sauce that isn't as natural in flavor as the above-mentioned brands (like Rao's, Victoria and Mezzetta).
+Barilla Marinara is a thicker sauce that isn't as natural in flavor as the above-mentioned brands (like Rao's or Carbone).
 However, the marinara sauce is more flavorful than the below-mentioned Prego Marinara Sauce.
 It's made with quality ingredients (with the exception of natural flavor) and is affordably priced.

 Net Carbs: 7 grams net carbs per ½ cup